-The Service Provider (SP).
-This is the service which they're attempting to login to - Accelo.
+The Service Provider (SP): This is the service that they're attempting to log in to, such as Accelo.

-The Identity Provider (IdP).
-This is the service provider which providers your SAML services.
+The Identity Provider (IdP): This is the service provider that grants your SAML services.

-Put simply, when the user wants to log in to an application like Accelo, they do so by logging in to their account with the Identity Provider.
-The Identity Provider will then validate the user’s identity and communicate that validity to Accelo, which will then log them in.
+When the user wants to log in to an application like Accelo, that user will do so by logging in to his or her account with the Identity Provider.
+The Identity Provider will then validate the user’s identity and communicate that validity to Accelo, which will then log the user in to the system.

 There are a number of different Identity Providers to choose from, including Azure Active Directory, Okta, AuthAnvil and Active Directory Federation Services, among others.
 Accelo supports all major SAML services.

-To configure your Accelo account to use SAML secured login, you'll need to provide Accelo with a few key details which will be used to connect Accelo to your SAML service provider.
+To configure your Accelo account to use SAML secured login, you will need to provide Accelo with a few key details that will be used to connect Accelo to your SAML service provider.
 This information is required for all SAML service providers.

 Issuer URI: The URI that identifies the issuer (IdP) of a SAML message element.